zejustinn/zejustinn/README.md

 <h1>
-  🧙‍♂️ Not all who wander are lost, but I sure am
+  🧙‍♂️ Not all who wander are lost
 </h1>

 Welcome to my GitHub, I'm really happy to have you here 😊